1991 Yugoslav campaign in Croatia: Aftermath

-The JNA campaign in Croatia ended in a stalemate, leading both sides to accept an internationally supervised ceasefire.
-By late November, the JNA was no longer in a position to make substantial advances, while Milošević refused to pursue objectives that he no longer considered achievable.
+The end to the campaign came in January 1992.
+Real progress toward ending the fighting came only after the Serbian political leaders concluded that their war aims of achieving military control over Serb areas in Croatia had been fulfilled.
 Between September and December 1991, the HV captured many weapons and significantly increased its capabilities.
 In mid-January 1992, it commanded 155,772 troops and had 216 tanks, 127 other armoured vehicles and 1,108 artillery pieces at its disposal.
 Even though JNA positions in western Slavonia were on the brink of military collapse, the HV struggled elsewhere and its munitions stockpiles were depleted, while the UN arms embargo prevented its quick resupply.
 By the end of 1991, the conflict had killed 6,000 Croatians.
 Another 23,000 were wounded and 400,000 became internally displaced persons (IDPs).
 Some sources report that there were as many as 600,000 IDPs.
 The 6,000 killed include 3,761 soldiers.
 JNA losses were officially reported at 1,279 killed in action, but the figure may have been considerably higher because casualties were consistently under-reported during the war.
 The HV counter-offensive in western Slavonia created 20,000 Serb refugees.
 They fled from the area when the JNA ordered the Croatian Serb forces to withdraw, and were subsequently settled in JNA-held Baranja.

 In 1991 and early 1992, approximately 18,000 Croatian citizens were missing or held by the JNA or its allies.
 Approximately 8,000 of these were imprisoned in internment camps in Serbia, Montenegro, Bosnia and Herzegovina, or in Croatian territory controlled by the JNA.
 The camps were set up in Begejci, Stajićevo, Sremska Mitrovica, Niš, Aleksinac, Manjača, Banja Luka, Knin, Bučje, Beli Manastir, Negoslavci, Vukovar and Morinj.
 Approximately 300 prisoners died while detained in the camps.
 Most of the prisoners had been released by August 1992.
 As of May 2013 1,703 were people still missing as a result of the 1991 campaign.
 Both sides committed numerous atrocities during the conflict.
 The most significant one committed by Croatian forces was the Gospić massacre.
 The atrocities committed by Serb forces were far greater in scale.
 The most significant ones were those committed in Kijevo, the killing of more than 200 prisoners of war in the aftermath of the Battle of Vukovar, and the bombardment of Dubrovnik.
 Those war crimes were subsequently prosecuted by the International Criminal Tribunal for the former Yugoslavia, which was set up in 1993 under the terms of UN Security Council Resolution 827.